ashandoak/ashandoak.github.io/README.md

 - Giving a talk is about communicating a single idea (an "intuitive feel for your idea")
 - Remember that your audience has given you a precious gift: their time, since we only have a fixed amount of time each day
 - You have two minutes to pose an *example* and demonstrate how to solve it to motivate and attract your audience.
 Examples are key to learning: We often learn from specific to general, but we are sometimes tempted to go from the general to the specific (see discussion about motivating examples above)
-- "Ruthelessly prune" material from the talk to ensure you can deliver the *key idea*.
+- "Ruthlessly prune" material from the talk to ensure you can deliver the *key idea*.
 Your talk should only provide the *motivation* and the *key idea*.
 Don't focus on the technical details, but rather the *insight* that that detail provided.
 - Avoid shallow overviews - it's ok to cover only *part* of the paper.
 - Outlines are ok if used for signposting during the talk, but don't spend time on it (or *briefly* after the motivation).
-- Repetition: Don't repat, because 20 minutes is too short, but perhaps repeat through additional examples when necessary.
+- Repetition: Don't repeat, because 20 minutes is too short, but perhaps repeat through additional examples when necessary.
 - Deal with antagonistic questions or technical questions with a constructive approach: "Great, but I just want to get to these key ideas..."

 ## [Creating effective slides: Design, Construction, and Use in Science](https://www.youtube.com/watch?v=meBXuTIPJQk) - Jean-luc Dumount